keys4words/go-restfull_api/readme.md

 # stadard web server for api
 1. use golang-standards/project-layout for project structuring
+2. data in postgres DB
-2. use configs in toml or .env formats
+3. use configs in toml or .env formats
-3. use golang-migrate for migrations -> migrate -path migrations -database "postgres://localhost:5432/restapi?sslmode=disable&user=postgres&password=postgres" up/down
+4. use golang-migrate for migrations -> migrate -path migrations -database "postgres://localhost:5432/restapi?sslmode=disable&user=postgres&password=postgres" up/down
+5.

+# REST API for solving quadratic equations
+rest api to get number of roots of quadratic equation
+1. request a, b, c, d